 But before you hire anyone to write, set up a content strategy and promotion plan for your blog and all your content.

-Set up an editorial calendar on Asana, Trello or a spreadsheet and filled it out with topics that answer your customer’s concerns.
-Also, topics that you have researched that relates to your business with the keywords you want to rank, newsworthy content, holiday-related pieces, and content that link back to your store, product pages, and personal topics to keep the blog fresh.
+Set up an editorial calendar on Trello or a spreadsheet and filled it out with topics that answer your customer’s concerns.
+Also, topics that you have researched that relate to your offline business with the keywords you want to rank for, newsworthy content, holiday-related pieces, and content that link back to your new online store, product pages, and personal topics to keep the blog fresh.

 Don’t forget to plan how you’re going to promote your blog posts.
 Distribution channels can be social media, your newsletter, converting a blog post into other content such as infographics, video tutorials, lead-magnets for your newsletter or a guide for your site.